Taj Mahal, India - Things to Do in Taj Mahal

 Top Things to Do in Taj Mahal

-Booking Tip: Book tickets online in advance (₹1,100 for foreigners) and arrive by 6 AM for sunrise entry.
-Consider hiring a certified guide for ₹500-800 to learn about the monument's history and architectural details.
+Booking Tip: Book tickets online in advance (₹1,100 for foreigners) and arrive by 6 AM.
+Consider hiring a certified guide (₹500-800) for historical insights.
+Avoid Fridays when the monument is closed to tourists.

 Explore Agra Fort

 Discover this massive red sandstone fortress that served as the main residence of the Mughal emperors for generations.
-The fort complex houses beautiful palaces, mosques, and gardens, offering stunning views of the Taj Mahal from certain vantage points.
-Walk through the same halls where Emperor Shah Jahan spent his final years under house arrest, gazing at his beloved Taj Mahal.
+The fort complex houses beautiful palaces, audience halls, and mosques, offering stunning views of the Taj Mahal from its ramparts.
+The intricate architecture and rich history make it a fascinating complement to your Taj Mahal visit.

-Booking Tip: Entry fee is ₹650 for foreigners, and the fort is open from sunrise to sunset.
-Allow 2-3 hours for exploration and visit in the late afternoon for the best lighting and Taj Mahal views from the fort.
+Booking Tip: Entry fee is ₹650 for foreigners.
+Allow 2-3 hours for exploration and visit in the late afternoon for the best lighting.
+Audio guides are available for ₹118 and highly recommended.

 Sunset at Mehtab Bagh